 Micro-plasmas are very small-scale plasmas.
 They are combined into vast arrays to create plasma TV screens, for example.
 Our research in this area focuses on the properties of these plasmas, especially how they interact with each other when many are brought together into an array.

-Our high performance computing is typically done on large, national supercomputers such as HECToR or HPC-FF.
+Our high performance computing is typically done on large, national supercomputers such as Archer or HPC-FF.
 We have an in-house Beowulf cluster with 56 cores (to be upgraded to 104 cores) that is suitable for smaller simulations, and for preparing large simulations for the national machines.